Ritesh001-Git/Typeform-Builder/README.md

 The current deployment uses **HTTP instead of HTTPS** for simplicity and rapid deployment.

 Therefore, communication between the client and the EC2 instance is currently **not encrypted**.
-This configuration is suitable for development, demonstration, and assignment evaluation, but it is **not recommended for production use**.

 ## Future Deployment Architecture